anabrid/pyanalog/doc/dda-intro.rst

     A Command Line Interface (CLI) for :mod:`dda.scipy`.
 This CLI API basically solves a DDA file ...

-Here is an example, again with the notch DDA file, of using SciPy instead of the C++ based
+Here is a shell script example, again with the notch DDA file, of using SciPy instead of the C++ based solver:
-solver:

 ::